Meta-analysis: Statistical models for aggregate data

-Direct evidence: Models incorporating study effects only

 Fixed effect model

 The fixed effect model provides a weighted average of a series of study estimates.
 The inverse of the estimates' variance is commonly used as study weight, so that larger studies tend to contribute more than smaller studies to the weighted average.
 Consequently, when studies within a meta-analysis are dominated by a very large study, the findings from smaller studies are practically ignored.
-Most importantly, the fixed effects model assumes that all included studies investigate the same population, use the same variable and outcome definitions, etc. This assumption is typically unrealistic as research is often prone to several sources of heterogeneity; e.g. treatment effects may differ according to locale, dosage levels, study conditions, ...
+Most importantly, the fixed effects model assumes that all included studies investigate the same population, use the same variable and outcome definitions, etc. This assumption is typically unrealistic as research is often prone to several sources of heterogeneity.

+If we start with a collection of independent effect size estimates, each estimate a corresponding effect size $i = 1,\ldots,k$ we can assume that $y_i = \theta_i + e_i$ where $y_i$ denotes the observed effect in the $i$-th study, $\theta_i$ the corresponding (unknown) true effect, $e_i$ is the sampling error, and $e_i \thicksim N(0, v_i)$.
+Therefore, the $y_i$'s are assumed to be unbiased and normally distributed estimates of their corresponding true effects.
+The sampling variances (i.e., $v_i$ values) are assumed to be known.

 Random effects model

-A common model used to synthesize heterogeneous research is the random effects model of meta-analysis.
-This is simply the weighted average of the effect sizes of a group of studies.
+Most meta-analyses are based on sets of studies that are not exactly identical in their methods and/or the characteristics of the included samples.
+Differences in the methods and sample characteristics may introduce variability ("heterogeneity") among the true effects.
+One way to model the heterogeneity is to treat it as purely random.
 The weight that is applied in this process of weighted averaging with a random effects meta-analysis is achieved in two steps: